 Certifications and Licensure For Master of Jurisprudence Online Students

 Certifications always provide extra and weighted credentials to working professionals.
-Graduates of a Master in Jurisprudence can receive recognition for their specialized practice by earning certification in a specialty field of law while certifying competency, experience, and proficiency as well.
+Graduates of a Master in Jurisprudence can receive recognition for their specialized practice by earning certification in a specialty field of law while certifying competency, experience, and proficiency.

 As far as licensing goes, most sectors do not require a specific license for a Master of Jurisprudence graduate to work or practice, usually because they do not present themselves in court as attorneys.
 However, depending on the state one resides in and works in, sensitive sectors may require specific licensure from a Compliance Certification Board.